WEALDEN WORKS! (was Heathfield Works!)

 Limited places are available - you are eligible:

-Not working or not in education and prepared to participate 100% to gain skills and support needed to get a job or further education and training then contact Tora on:
+Not working or not in education and prepared to participate 100% to gain skills and support needed to get a job or further education and training then contact one of the team:

 Community Liaison Co-ordinator